- PhD, Earth Science, Rice University, 2015

 I am also interested in flooding history and storm impacts in the Gulf of Mexico region, and specifically how climate and land-use changes affect coastal environments.
 Sedimentology, algal bloom records, and geochemical signatures of sediment cores collected from estuaries are used to reconstruct Holocene storm and flooding history.

 Current Research Projects

 NSF THOR Project: We are funded by NSF and NERC to study the past and present stability of Thwaites Glacier, Antarctica, which is rapidly receding and has significant potential to contribute to sea-level rise.
 Our Thwaites Offshore Research team (THOR) of the International Thwaites Glacier Collaboration has collected sediment and geophysical records through two research expeditions and is currently analyzing these data to elucidate drivers of recent changes in the Thwaites Glacier system, as well as changes over the last 10,000 years.
 University of Alabama’s role in this research involves ocean productivity and temperature reconstructions.
 We analyze microscopic fossils of diatom and foraminifera plankton populations, as well as stable isotopes, to reconstruct ice-shelf history, sea-ice concentration, and the influence of warm deepwater through time.

-Students on the project: Trudie Murphy (Geology major, Evolutionary Studies minor, Outstanding Rising Senior in Geological Sciences); Gabi Barnes (UA Emerging Scholar, Geology major); Asmara Lehrmann (completed, NSF Graduate Research Fellow and UA Graduate Council Fellow); Emma Tegert (BS Geology 2022, Outstanding Rising Junior & Senior in Geological Sciences); Robert Michael Comas (BS Environmental Science 2020, now a MS student at University of Houston on the project); Victoria Fitzgerald (completed, NSF Graduate Research Fellow).
-Student who worked on oceanographic influence on Antarctic Peninsula glaciers: Adlai N.R.
+Students on the project: Trudie Murphy (Geology major, Evolutionary Studies minor, Outstanding Rising Senior in Geological Sciences); Gabi Barnes (UA Emerging Scholar, Geology major); Asmara Lehrmann (completed 2022, NSF Graduate Research Fellow and UA Graduate Council Fellow); Emma Tegert (BS Geology 2022, Outstanding Rising Junior & Senior in Geological Sciences); Robert Michael Comas (BS Environmental Science 2020, now a MS student at University of Houston on the project); Victoria Fitzgerald (completed 2020, NSF Graduate Research Fellow).
+Student on related project on Antarctic Peninsula glaciers: Adlai N.R.
 Fonseca (MS Geology, 2019).

 Example of a dropstone offshore Antarctica.
 Oceanographic influence on glacier stability can be interpreted from microfossils preserved in the sediment layers, including offshore diatoms (like the ~20 micron Fragilariopsis kerguelensis shown in the middle), while temperature of the water can be interpreted from warm-affinity diatoms, like the circular Thalassiosira antarctica- warm variety shown here, as well as benthic foraminifera like Bulumina aculeata, shown here with pink staining the living tissues.
 Credit- A.N.R.
 Fonseca and R.L.
 Totten.